amihsan/trustlab_host/README.md

 ## Setup

-1. Ensure available code of aTLAS. (https://gitlab.hrz.tu-chemnitz.de/vsr/phd/siegert/trustlab)
+1. Ensure setup of aTLAS. (https://gitlab.hrz.tu-chemnitz.de/vsr/phd/siegert/trustlab)

 2. If not on same machine as aTLAS, clone submodule.